tsuki-lang/tsuki/spec.md

 A dependency declaration is made up of the URL, and optionally `as some_name` specifying what the `import @` namespace should be:

 ```
-# Use a package from the lunarbase package registry:
+# Use a package from the Lunar Base package registry:
 dependency "lunar:liquidev/gmath/0.1.0"
 # Clone a git package and rename its namespace:
-dependency "git://github.com/liquidev/tsukipng?tag=0.1.0" as git_gmath
+dependency "git://github.com/liquidev/tsukipng?tag=0.1.0" as png
 ```

 The compiler itself does not validate and interpret the URL.
 That task is on behalf of the package manager.

 #### Compiler-package manager IPC model

-TODO: Specify what medium should be used; `mkfifo` on Unix and named pipes on Windows?
-TCP sockets?
-Maybe just make the compiler read from stdin and write to stdout?
+Negotation between the compiler and the package manager as to where packages can be found is done simply via the compiler outputting the names of packages it needs to stdout, and reading the package names and paths from stdin.

 The protocol used for communicating between the package manager and the compiler is fairly simple.
 The compiler simply sends the dependency URLs to the package manager, line by line.
 The package manager is expected to respond to each line with a package namespace, which must be a valid identifier, and the path to the package's `src` directory, separated by a tab (ASCII 09h).